 Loving yourself first isn’t as simple as treating yourself

-I’m not here to tell you that treating yourself is a bad thing.
+Showing yourself kindness through treats and rest is a good idea, and definitely fits into healthy, self-loving behavior.
 But it’s not the same thing as truly loving yourself.
-After all, you can get a massage, go for a walk, and eat a brownie all in one day, and still allow your inner critic to tear you down when you get home.
+After all, you can get a massage and eat a brownie in a single day, and still allow your inner critic to tear you down when you get home.

 Loving yourself first shouldn’t be about finding romantic love

 If you’ve ever watched a single episode of Ru Paul’s Drag Race, you probably know this familiar phrase:

 “If you can’t love yourself, how in the hell are you gonna love somebody else?”

 I’m a big Drag Race fan myself, but this catchphrase of Ru’s has always rubbed me the wrong way.

 Ru is right that you really can’t love anyone else properly if you don’t love yourself first.
 But take it from me—if you are only working on loving yourself so that you can experience romantic love someday, then you’re doing the right thing for the wrong reason.

 If you want to improve your life by loving and caring for yourself in a healthier, whole way, then you need to do it for you—not out of a desire for a romantic relationship or simply to please others.

 There is no final destination for loving yourself first

 When you work hard at something, it’s natural to want a clearly defined endpoint.
 Our brains want to look forward to the moment when we will have finished that presentation for work, completed our workout at the gym, or snagged that second date with our crush.